Skip Navigation

 In addition to supporting the research of International Fellows at the NIEHS campus, Global Environmental Health efforts at NIEHS also support research training programs for international scientists at other U.S. and non-U.S. institutions.

-The NIH Fogarty International Center's ITREOH program is designed to train foreign health scientists, clinicians, epidemiologists, toxicologists, engineers, industrial hygienists, chemists, and allied health workers from developing countries and emerging democracies in both general environmental health and occupational health.
-The NIEHS supports training grants through this program.
+The new NIH Fogarty International Center (FIC) GEOHealth program is being developed as a follow up to the long standing International Training and Research in Environmental and Occupational Health (ITREOH) program.
+For 17 years, ITREOH trained foreign health scientists, clinicians, epidemiologists, toxicologists, engineers, industrial hygienists, chemists, and allied health workers from developing countries and emerging democracies in both general environmental health and occupational health.

 Global Research Initiative Program for New Foreign Investigators (GRIP) - R01